privacy-scaling-explorations/zkevm-specs/specs/opcode/3cEXTCODECOPY.md

 The `EXTCODECOPY` opcode pops `address`, `memory_offset`, `code_offset` and `size` from the stack.
 It then copies `size` bytes of code of `address` from an offset `code_offset` to the memory at the address `memory_offset`.
 For out-of-bound scenarios where `size > len(code) - code_offset`, EVM pads 0 to the end of the copied bytes.

-The gas cost of `CODECOPY` opcode consists of:

-1. A dynamic gas cost: cost of memory expansion and copying (variable depending on the `size` copied to memory) and accessing the address (variable depending on whether the `address` is warm or not)
+The gas cost of `EXTCODECOPY` opcode is dynamic and is based on the cost of memory expansion and copying (variable depending on the `size` copied to memory) and accessing the address (variable depending on whether the `address` is warm or not)

 ## Circuit Behaviour